ImranAhmedRahad/Mu-Info-Desk/README.md

 ### Moumita Datta Sristy:

 1. On this page, there are image galleries of upcoming campus events, latest events and various events related to the university.
-Here everyone can easily see our campus events with details.
+Here everyone can easily see our campus events with details or here will provide all types of varsity related videos, like students & teachers video blogs, and some of social media web-pages video blogs .
-2. I used HTML & CSS in campus event, also in this page i used PHP and DB.
+3. I used HTML & CSS in campus event, also in this page i used PHP and DB.
-3. After that, also i used HTML, CSS & JS in for Personal blog using some video file.
+4. After that, also i used HTML, CSS & JS in for Personal blog using some video file.